josecamachop/FCParser/README.md

 ### Parsing

 1.- Configuration.
 First step is generate configuration.yaml according to datasources and split setting.
 See /config/configuration.yaml for more info.
-Configuration files are set for example data by default.
+There are example configuration files in Example directory.

 2.- Split data (otpional).
-Usually, sampling the input data is required, to acomplish that, use splitData script.
+Usually, sampling the input data is required.
 The sampling configuration and datasources are defined in configuration.yaml.
-Example:

-	$ python scripts/splitData.py config/configuration.yaml
+If split parameters are not determined, the data won't be sampled.

 3.- Parse data.
-Extract observations from sampled data.
+Extract observations from data.

+In the example, data is sampled every 60s.
 Example usage:

-	$ python parser/parser.py config/configuration.yaml
+	$ python parser/parser.py Example/config/configuration.yaml

 ### Deparsing

 1.- Configuration.
 The deparsing program use the same configuration file used in parsing process, see /config/configuration.yaml for more info.

-2.- Deparse.
+2.- Deparsing.
 Extract the logs related to anomalies.
-It takes as input features and timestams.
+It takes as input features and timestamps.
-See example deparsing_input to see format of the file.
+See Example to see format of the file.

-	$ python deparser/deparser.py config/configuration.yaml deparser/deparsing_input
+	$ python deparser/deparser.py Example/config/configuration.yaml Example/deparsing_input

 ## Installation Requirements